EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 ### _Purpose_

-This page documents the functioning of the preprocessor, to which many input files in this package (e.g. the main input file _ctrl.ext_{: style="color: green"} are passed through before data is read.
+This page documents the functioning of the preprocessor.
+Many files in the Questaal suite (e.g. the main input file _ctrl.ext_{: style="color: green"}) are read through the prepocessor before they are used.

 _____________________________________________________________